top of page

 Bordetella:

-If your dog comes in a contact with other dogs, such as going to a groomer, boarding facility, training facility, day care, or even a veterinary clinic we recommend vaccinating for Kennel Cough .
+If your dog comes into contact with other dogs, such as going to a groomer, boarding facility, training facility, day care, or even a veterinary clinic, we recommend vaccinating for Kennel Cough.
 Our practice includes this in our core vaccines because of how contagious kennel cough can be.
 This vaccine is typically given orally and is then boostered annually to help prevent kennel cough in your dog.

-For dogs at risk of exposure we also recommend vaccinating against Leptospirosis and Lyme disease.
-We discuss these vaccines during annual check ups and create a schedule to help protect your dog based on their lifestyle.
-We also strongly recommend blood parasite screens yearly for heartworm disease, and three tick borne diseases; Lyme, Ehrlichiosis, and Anaplasmosis.
+We also recommend vaccinating against Leptospirosis and Lyme disease.
+We will discuss these vaccines during annual check-ups and create a schedule to help protect your dog based on their lifestyle, however due to the large number of cases in our area, we do consider these vaccines core in our area.
+The AVMA has also changed their guidelines on Leptospirosis, considering it a core vaccine as well.
+We also strongly recommend blood parasite screens yearly for heartworm disease, and three tick-borne diseases: Lyme, Ehrlichiosis, and Anaplasmosis.

 Feline Vaccines